walles/moar/README.md

 TODO
 ----

+* Showing unicode search hits should highlight the correct chars

 * Searching for something above us should wrap the search.

 * Enable exiting using ^c (without restoring the screen).